 Baseline– the invisible line that text rests on and where descenders (such as the line going down in a lowercase p) go below

-The typeface is not consistent and the rule of thumb with any design is to use no more than 3 fonts.
-On top of that, the spacing is entirely off with no baseline or alignment.
+The typeface is not consistent, and the rule of thumb with any design is to use no more than 3 fonts.
+The spacing is entirely off with no baseline or alignment.
 This sign looks more like a glued together ransom note than a restaurant name.

 1: Function over everything.

-No matter how cool you think something looks, if people can’t read it than what was the point of writing it?
+No matter how cool you think something looks if people can’t read it then what was the point of writing it?

 2: Design for the medium.

-The way something is formatted for a magazine is drastically different than a postcard.
+The way something is formatted for a magazine is drastically different from a postcard.
 Consider where this message will end up and how it will look.

 3: Words and sentences need friends.

-Widows are sentences that are stand alone from the rest of the paragraph and orphans are words that due to spacing are stand alone in a sentence line.
-Both are off putting and to be avoided at all costs.
+Widows are sentences that are standalone from the rest of the paragraph, and orphans are words that, for spacing, are standalone in a sentence line.
+Both are off-putting and to be avoided at all costs.

 4: Rules are meant to be broken (if you know them well enough).